raspberrypilearning/from-me-to-you/en/step_5.md

 ## Make
 Now, you will make your digital card project.

 Start small, and add more to your project if you have time.
-You will need to decide what to do first and what to save for later.
-You might want to add code to one sprite before you paint a costume for another.

-As you work your way through your digital project, remind yourself how to do things in Scratch with the [Getting started with Scratch](https://learning-admin.raspberrypi.org/en/projects/getting-started-scratch) guide.

 --- task ---
 If you have not already chosen a backdrop and added a sprite, then start now.
 You can always add more later, including using the Paint editor to make your own.